 A late 17th century silver counter box of typical cylindrical form with pull-off cover.
 The lines of hatched engraving resemble...Buy NowEnquire

 A late 17th century silver counter box of typical cylindrical form with pull-off cover.
 The lines of hatched engraving resemble that on English silver nutmeg graters circa 1690 and there is a small comical face showing through the border on the lid.

 Literature.
 Counter boxes contained a number of disks, commonly stamped or engraved with portraits of English monarchs, that were used as game markers and counting devices.
 Counter boxes were rarely marked.

-In good condition with minor surface scratching and a few small dinks.
+A 17th century little box in good condition with minor surface scratching and a few small dinks.
 The engraving is hand done and a nice feature are the two tiny “x”s (see final image), to help line up the lid engraving with the body.

 No maker assigned

 All silverware on our website is checked thoroughly prior to offering it for sale and every product listing contains a condition report and details of the silver hallmarks.

 - Tracked and Insured

 - 14 day no quibble money back guarantee